GGEMS/ggems/docs/Sphinx/v1.0/source/examples_and_tools.rst

   materials.add_material(material_name)
   materials.initialize()

-Before using a physical process, GGEMSCrossSection object has to be created.
+Before using a physical process, GGEMSCrossSection object is created.
 Then each process can be added individually.
-And finally the cross sections are computing by giving the list of materials.
+And finally cross sections are computing by giving the list of materials.

 .. code-block:: python